-AUTHORIZED UNDER FEDERAL LAW TO ENROLL NON-IMMIGRANT ALIEN STUDENTS

-About POLY

-Mission Statement

-The mission of POLY Languages Institute is to provide a fulfilling education to serious students and to create a positive learning environment.
-We are committed to providing excellent education and rendering great student services.

-Over 40 Years of Excellence!

-POLY Languages Institute is an accredited English language (ESL) school for adults (college of English language) in California, USA.
-POLY Languages Institute, founded in 1970, has assisted tens of thousands of students from all over the world in their pursuit of the English language proficiency needed to reach their educational and career goals, or simply for their own self-improvement.

-POLY Languages Institute has three English language (ESL) schools in California, specifically in the cities of Irvine, Los Angeles and Pasadena.

-As a result of many years our dedication and commitment to better educate and serve our students, we can confidently assure our students that we are one of the best English language (ESL) schools in California USA.

-Affiliations

-- A private institution accredited by the Commission on English Language Program Accreditation (CEA) that is recognized by the U.S. Secretary of Education - A private institution licensed to operate by the Bureau for Private Postsecondary Education (BPPE) - Authorized under federal law to enroll non-immigrant alien students - An ETS-Authorized TOEFL® iBT Test Center
+1 About POLY 2 Mission Statement 2 Affiliations 2 Who Should Apply?
+3 Administrative Staff 3 Teaching Faculty 3 2 English as a Second Language Program 4 About POLY Sample Schedules 4 Mississ Chahamanh English Proficiency Assessment Test 5 Mission Statement Course Descriptions 6 The mission of POLY Languages Institute is to provide a fulfilling education to serious students and to create a positive learning Academic Policy 9 environment.
+We are committed to providing excellent education Grading Policy 9 and rendering great student services.
+3 POLY School Calendar 10 Over 40 Years of Excellence!
+4 Student Services 11 POLY Languages Institute is an accredited English language (ESL) school for adults (college of English language) in California, USA.
+New Student Orientation 11 POLY Languages Institute, founded in 1970, has assisted tens of School Events 11 thousands of students from all over the world in their pursuit of Airport Transfers 11 the English language proficiency needed to reach their educational and career goals, or simply for their own self-improvement.
+Student Housing 12 POLY Languages Institute has three English language (ESL) schools Transcripts and Certificates 12 in California, specifically in the cities of Irvine, Los Angeles and Computer Lab 12 Pasadena.
+College or University Placements 13 As a result of many years our dedication and commitment to better educate and serve our students, we can confidently assure POLY Assurance Program 13 our students that we are one of the best English language (ESL) MyPOLY 13 schools in California USA.
+Student Recordkeeping 13 Affiliations Director's Contact Line 13 A private institution accredited by the Commission on English 5 Tuition and Fees 14 Language Program Accreditation (CEA) that is recognized by the U.S. Secretary of Education 6 POLY School Policies 16 A private institution licensed to operate by the Bureau for Standards of Conduct 16 Private Postsecondary Education (BPPE) Bureau for Private Postsecondary Education 16 Authorized under federal law to enroll non-immigrant alien General Terms and Conditions 18 students Refund Policies and Procedures 18 An ETS-Authorized TOEFL® iBT Test Center F-1 Student Guidelines 19 7 Admissions 20 Why You Should Choose POLY!
+21 Choosing a Center 22 Accredited by Accredited by